Kilsyth suburb profile

 Kilsyth property market performance

-Kilsyth's property market has shown stability over the past 12 months, with house values remaining unchanged and unit values experiencing a modest increase of 1.8%.
-The median house price has held steady at $800,000, while units have averaged $719,250, indicating a balanced demand for both property types.
+Kilsyth's property market has shown stability over the past 12 months, with house values experiencing a slight increase of 0.3%, bringing the median house price to $843,000.
+The unit market has remained unchanged, with no recorded change in median value.
+Over the past three months, 26 houses and 4 units have been sold, indicating a stronger demand for houses in the area.

 Kilsyth demographics